jonathanneo/modern-data-platform/README.md

                             type: "eager"
                 ```
             - What problem does it create?
 Over-syncing -- perhaps we don't need that table to be SUPER fresh.
 It's fine to have some delays in refreshing (i.e. allow for an evaluation period of 30 minutes).
-        - on_cron
+        - on_cron: Different schedule cadences e.g. monthly, weekly, daily, hourly
         - on_missing
         - See: https://docs.dagster.io/concepts/automation/declarative-automation#automation-conditions
-    - If any of the above common policy types don't suffice for your use-case, you can customise your own policies, see: https://docs.dagster.io/concepts/automation/declarative-automation/customizing-automation-conditions.
-These contains building blocks to create an assortment of custom automation policies.
+    - If any of the above built-in policy types don't suffice for your use-case, you can create your own custom policies, see: https://docs.dagster.io/concepts/automation/declarative-automation/customizing-automation-conditions.
+The link contains building blocks to create an assortment of custom automation policies based on different conditions.

-Everything else you'd expect from an orchestrator:

-4. Retries and continue from failed step
-5. Partitions and backfills
-6. Different refresh cadences
-7. Back to primitive methods for scheduling - Explicit Job Crons
-8. Monitoring and alerting (run view) - compare that to dashboards we've built in Mode
-9. Asset Catalog - comparable to the Atlan data catalog
+4. Asset Catalog - comparable to the Atlan data catalog
     - Column metadata
     - Owners
     - Tags